opensrp/fhircore/MEASURE.md

 }
 ```

+**Notable components of the MeasureReport**

 Details of some notable fields in above MeasureReport (calculated from Measure) are

-**contained**: The Measure [property](http://hl7.org/fhir/R4/measure-definitions.html#Measure.supplementalData) `supplementalData` is calculated for each measure `subject` and output as an [Observation](http://hl7.org/fhir/R4/observation.html) having extension http://hl7.org/fhir/StructureDefinition/cqf-measureInfo with inner extension defining the variable requested i.e. `group` in case above.
+1. **contained**: The Measure [property](http://hl7.org/fhir/R4/measure-definitions.html#Measure.supplementalData) `supplementalData` is calculated for each measure `subject` and output as an [Observation](http://hl7.org/fhir/R4/observation.html) having extension http://hl7.org/fhir/StructureDefinition/cqf-measureInfo with inner extension defining the variable requested i.e. `group` in case above.
 The code.coding.code has the value of given variable `Group/1818d503-7226-45cb-9ac7-8c8609dd37c0/_history/3` in example above

-**measure**: The Measure.url for which this report was generated i.e. http://fhir.org/guides/who/anc-cds/Measure/HOUSEHOLDIND01
+2. **measure**: The Measure.url for which this report was generated i.e. http://fhir.org/guides/who/anc-cds/Measure/HOUSEHOLDIND01

-**period**: Measure period which was sent for date filter i.e. reporting period start and end.
+3. **period**: Measure period which was sent for date filter i.e. reporting period start and end.
 The Measure interval has closed boundaries.
 Read details [here](https://cql.hl7.org/02-authorsguide.html#interval-values)

-**group**: The calculated value for each Measure indicator with
+4. **group**: The calculated value for each Measure indicator with
     - id: id/name of group/indicator/stratifier as defined in Meaure.
     - count: Calculated value from CQL for given variable
     - measureScore: The percent/ratio of calculated value i.e. numerator/denomintor.
 Note that for stratifier the score denominator is stratifier denomintor rather than group denominator
- -
-**stratifier**: Count for given indicator disaggregated by each type.
+5. **stratifier**: Count for given indicator disaggregated by each type.
 The stratifier misses the values where counts are zero.
 Hence if stratifier has predefined criteria, each should be a calculated as separate group.

-## FhirCore Integration
+## FHIR Core Integration

 Once your Measure, and Library is ready add these to sync_config.json to make sure that the Measure and all dependent Library resources are always synced.
-- Save/Update Measure on server i.e. POST - https://your.fhir.server/fhir/Measure OR PUT - https://your.fhir.server/fhir/Measure/measure-id
+1. Save/Update Measure on server i.e. POST - https://your.fhir.server/fhir/Measure OR PUT - https://your.fhir.server/fhir/Measure/measure-id
-- Save/Update Library on server i.e. POST - https://your.fhir.server/fhir/Library OR PUT - https://your.fhir.server/fhir/Library/library-id
+2. Save/Update Library on server i.e. POST - https://your.fhir.server/fhir/Library OR PUT - https://your.fhir.server/fhir/Library/library-id
-- Update the sync_config.json Debug or Binary config for your app with new your measure id, and library id as below
+3. Update the sync_config.json Debug or Binary config for your app with new your measure id, and library id as below
 ```
   {
     "resource": {